byterubpay/byterub-site/_posts/2018-10-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-22.md

 **\<suraeNoether>** i picked 10 and 100 ring members respectively as examples that are one order of magnitude apart, and i picked a billion (10^9) and big (10^81) essentially just to look at the behavior, at a glance
 **\<suraeNoether>** so, this actually demonstrates a few things
 **\<suraeNoether>** firstly: someone who is making only a few deposits, say 3, with no churn whatsoever, at a ring size of 11 is like ... dealing with 76 or so possible transaction histories
-**\<suraeNoether>** which is unnaceptable for someone whose safety depends on Monero
+**\<suraeNoether>** which is unnaceptable for someone whose safety depends on ByteRub
 **\<suraeNoether>** this means people transacting with untrusted 3rd parties should be using at least one churn between transactions
-**\<moneromooo>** What do you call "transaction history" ?
+**\<byterubmooo>** What do you call "transaction history" ?
-**\<suraeNoether>** moneromooo: a plausible transaction history is a matching between key images and one-time output keys. there is only one "true" transaction history, which corresponds to "which key was used to compute this key image?"
+**\<suraeNoether>** byterubmooo: a plausible transaction history is a matching between key images and one-time output keys. there is only one "true" transaction history, which corresponds to "which key was used to compute this key image?"
 **\<suraeNoether>** if some signatures are mutually incompatible, you end up not getting a matching
-**\<moneromooo>** Thanks.
+**\<byterubmooo>** Thanks.
 **\<suraeNoether>** np
 **\<sarang>** (e.g. from the graph representation we talked about a while ago)
 **\<suraeNoether>** yep
 **\<sarang>** I assume it also goes without saying that churns should follow spend timing patterns
 **\<sarang>** but this is a separate issue from the idea of transaction matchings
 **\<suraeNoether>** yes
-**\<suraeNoether>** so, the second thing this demonstrates is the power of plausible deniability, which really only matters for a court-of-law sort of situation as opposed to a more nefarious type who is trying to literally hunt or track down people using the monero blockchain
+**\<suraeNoether>** so, the second thing this demonstrates is the power of plausible deniability, which really only matters for a court-of-law sort of situation as opposed to a more nefarious type who is trying to literally hunt or track down people using the byterub blockchain
-**\<suraeNoether>** another thing: this same approach can be used to link commitments and nullifiers in zcash; the goodness of your linking is dependent upon your heuristics (like timing as people leave and enter the shielded pool, or like amount-matching with the transparent-pool trnasactions) just like in monero. the primary difference is that the total number of edges to match is much much higher in zcash, at least whenever
+**\<suraeNoether>** another thing: this same approach can be used to link commitments and nullifiers in zcash; the goodness of your linking is dependent upon your heuristics (like timing as people leave and enter the shielded pool, or like amount-matching with the transparent-pool trnasactions) just like in byterub. the primary difference is that the total number of edges to match is much much higher in zcash, at least whenever
 **\<suraeNoether>** the shielded pool is big enough
 **\<suraeNoether>** so it takes a lot longer, and there is less information to base heuristics on
 **\<sarang>** In the interest of time, what are our next steps?
 **\<sarang>** These are excellent results
 **\<suraeNoether>** i think a priority of MRL should be to seek out replacements for ring signatures
 **\<sarang>** of course
-**\<suraeNoether>** i think writing a paper on the topic will 1) do Monero a world of good in the long run but 2) will be FUDbait in the short run
+**\<suraeNoether>** i think writing a paper on the topic will 1) do ByteRub a world of good in the long run but 2) will be FUDbait in the short run
 **\<suraeNoether>** sort of like my MRL-0001 paper
 **\<sarang>** Our users want to know what churn should look like
 **\<sarang>** And before we replace ring sigs, understanding the benefits to increasing ring size is also important